December 2, 2024

 7. Post your work to the submit folder for exercise 5 as well as on a backup storage device for your own safekeeping.

 9. Record your work to a jpeg or png file animation sequence(s).
 Note that the png file render frame format defaults to the "alpha" channel turned on and consequently may create a transparent background.
 If using the png file format, be careful to turn off the Alpha channel except where needed for composite rendering.
-In Maya it is recommended that you use the jpg file format to keep your work flow simpler and bypass the alpha channel option completely.
+In Maya it is generally recommended that you use the jpg file format to keep your work flow simpler and bypass the alpha channel option completely.

 10. Compile the resulting animation in a "mp4" format .